ngovanuc/Vietnamese_History_Chatbot/README.md

 Oke finish!

-There are many things to do to run this project successfuly but I'm lazy.
+There are many things to do to run this project run successfuly but I'm lazy.
 If you have any question, let's contact to me! 🛌😴